Philadelphia-Montgomery Christian Academy: History

 In 1939, Dr. Cornelius Van Til gave a series of lectures at Calvary Pres. in Willow Grove, regarding the responsibility of Christian parents to train their children apart from the state schools.
 He was instrumental in leading a small group of families to start the Christian School Society of Willow Grove.
+Regarding the school's mission, Van Til wrote in the Presbyterian Guardian, "First of all, the instruction will be based entirely upon the assumption that the Christian religion is true.
+There will be prayer in this school, and Bible reading and catechism study.”

 In September 1943, the first classes of the Willow Grove Christian Day School began with 1 teacher and 17 students in three elementary classes.
 The school met in the basement of Calvary Presbyterian Church in Willow Grove.
 The school grew to K–8 by 1955.

 In 1956 the Philadelphia-Montgomery Christian High School began with 3 teachers and 34 ninth and tenth graders.
 The students met at the First Reformed Church of Germantown until the newly acquired Wyncote Elementary building was fixed up in preparation for grades 9–12.

 In 1964–65, the elementary and high schools merged, becoming Philadelphia-Montgomery Christian Academy.

 In 1969 a new school facility, to house grades K–12, was built on a 20-acre site in nearby Dresher.

-In 1979 the former Hillcrest Junior High School was purchased to house the middle and high schools (6–12).
+In 1979 the former Hillcrest Junior High School was purchased to house the junior high and high schools (7-12).

 In 2006–07, the elementary, middle, and high schools merged on the Hillcrest campus.